terminusdb/terminusdb/README.md

 * Better date handling in WOQL
 * Improved type casting in WOQL
 * Improvements to query processing speed
+* We now have decoupled public URI from internal database URI

 ## Future